 Most food processors can create grated zucchini when you have large volumes of this healthy vegetable.

-The USDA's Choose My Plate notes that zucchini bread recipes vary — they can be sweet or salty.
+Zucchini bread recipes vary — they can be sweet or salty.

 - 1 cup of granulated sugar